-A living will, also called an advance directive, is a legal document that outlines your specific preferences regarding life-sustaining medical care and treatment if you become incapacitated and can’t communicate your wishes yourself.
+A living will, also called an advance directive, is a legal document that outlines your specific preferences regarding life-sustaining medical care and treatment.
+You’ll need this document if you become incapacitated and can’t communicate your wishes.

 If your doctor determines you’re terminally ill or injured, permanently unconscious, or in end-stage condition, you have a right to decide how much life-sustaining care you want to receive.

-Some want to be put on life support or receive other types of treatments to extend their life as much as possible.
-Others simply want to receive palliative care and be kept comfortable without extending their life.
+Some want to be put on life support or receive other treatments to extend their life as much as possible.
+Others wish to receive palliative care and be kept comfortable without extending their life.

-Whatever your choice, creating a living will ensures your doctor knows how to respond if you’re unable to communicate your health care wishes in a life-threatening situation.
+Whatever your choice, creating a living will ensure your doctor knows how to respond if you’re unable to communicate your health care wishes in a life-threatening situation.